Off-piste skiing in Sirdal -

 Snow conditions and global warmingEveryone is worried (and should be) about global warming, so how does Norway's skiing fare?

-It is a very mixed story, with at one extreme one of the small lower resorts not opening at all last season - but in the same season, other resorts - for example Røldal, Hovden and Hemsedal had 5 or 6 months of good snow conditions.
+It is a very mixed story, with at one extreme one of the small lower resorts not opening at all one recent season - but in the same season, other resorts - for example Røldal, Hovden and Hemsedal had 5 or 6 months of good snow conditions.
 The bigger (and higher) resorts should have good snow, and all major skisenters have invested heavily in snow-making equipment in the last few years, to take advantage of the usual clear cold weather in November.